 7. Current and former Stalinist regimes

-The countries that claim or claimed to be socialist including Russia, China, North Korea, Cuba, Vietnam were in fact Stalinist states whose parasitic bureaucracies repressed their own working classes in the futile endeavor to establish “socialism in one country”.
+In Trotskyist theory countries that claim or claimed to be socialist including USSR, China, North Korea, Cuba, Vietnam were in fact degenerated or deformed workers states.
+Even though capitalist property relations had been overturned and the means of production socialised, the working class did not hold political power.
+Instead parasitic Stalinist state bureaucracies repressed their own working classes in the futile endeavor to establish “socialism in one country”.
 Socialism as Trotsky asserted can only ever be achieved on an international scale.
 These states have already restored or are in the process of restoring capitalist property relations.

-Russia is being targeted by the U.S. as although it has not claimed to be socialist since 1991, it is intolerable to the U.S., that remnants of the former Stalinist bureaucracy such as Putin stand in the way of full U.S. domination of the resources of Eurasia.
+Russia is being targeted by the U.S. as it is intolerable to the U.S., that remnants of the former Stalinist bureaucracy which form the new capitalist oligarchy such as Putin stand in the way of full U.S. domination of the resources of Eurasia.

 8. The incompatibility of capitalism and the environment.